Name: Elsie

 was 2 years old and Geraldine was a baby, the family was going down the road in

 a buggy on a very dark night - either to grandma's or to church.
-Here came Uncle Homer driving some cows
+Here came Uncle Homer driving some cows up

-very white head, and the white head bobbing up and down scared the horses.
+white head, and the white head bobbing up and down scared the horses.
 The buggy tipped, throwing mom, dad and

 Geraldine out of the buggy.
-Elsie
+Elsie was on

-was on her knees holding on tight to the dash board.
 The team ran over a mile with her in the buggy.
-The team ran straddle of a post, and
+The team ran straddle of a post, and the

-the neighbors caught them.
-Elsie
+neighbors caught them.
+Elsie was OK but

-until the team was caught!
+team was caught!

 Geraldine's